Accidentally deleted or lost an important HD video files?

 Preview files before you recover them.

 Wondershare Recoverit is one of the best video recovery tools around, giving you the best chances of recovering your lost HD video files.
-As HD 720p videos normally have a large file size and may be stored in thousands to tons of video fragments on the storage device, with the advanced video recovery feature of Recoverit, you can automatically scan and gather all of your videos' fragments to ensure they are fully playable after recovered.
+As HD 720p videos normally have a large file size and may be stored in thousands to tons of video fragments on the storage device, with the enhanced recovery feature of Recoverit, you can automatically scan and gather all of your videos' fragments to ensure they are fully playable after recovered.
 The patented technology in this process will match up each piece with its corresponding location on the storage device for optimal playback performance.

 The Bottom Line